RudyPastel/Coursera-Getting-and-Cleaning-Data-Project/README.md

 The cleaning script is run_analysis.R and assumes the unzipped downloaded files are in the same directory.
 The resulting tidy data set tidydataset.csv is described in Codebook.md .

+ "tidy/clean data" is to be understood  as  per Hadley Wickham's Tidy data paper http://vita.had.co.nz/papers/tidy-data.pdf i.e.

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

 ### 1. Merge the training and the test sets to create one data set.